marcopennekamp/lore/specification/expressions.md

 ##### Loops as Expressions

 Loops are expressions, too.
 Similar to `if` expressions and blocks, the loop body expression determines the result of the loop.
 However, these evaluations are **aggregated into a list**.
+The compiler optimizes away the creation of the resulting list if it isn't used.

-Take the following example:
+###### Example

 ```
-let names = for animal <- animals yield animal.name
+let names = for animal <- animals do animal.name
 ```

-The for comprehension **aggregates the names** of all animals in a list of type `[String]`.
-The compiler optimizes away the creation of the resulting list if it isn't used.
+The for comprehension aggregates the names of all animals in a list of type `[String]`.